The Best Shorter Workouts & How to Cut Workout Time

 On top of all of the various cardiovascular exercises that you can do to help you lose weight, it’s also an amazing idea to start utilising weight training where you can to help you lose the weight.
 Cardio burns a lot of calories in one quick blast, no one can deny, but weight training takes that a little bit further.

-If you use a low weight with a higher rep range, you can easily help yourself to burn a huge amount of extra calories, and to an even better effect, you continue to burn calories even after you’ve finished training by doing this as your body is building muscle.
+If you use a low weight with a higher rep range, you can easily help yourself to burn a huge amount of extra calories.
+To an even better effect, you continue to burn calories even after you’ve finished training by doing this as your body is building muscle.

 The Best Equipment for Shorter Weight Loss Workouts